dottedmag/bdrsync/README.md

 Motivation
 ==========

-Implementation of [JWZ backups scheme][1] for laptop and USB-attached hard drive.
+Implementation of [JWZ backups scheme][1] for laptop with complex structure of LVM volumes and USB-attached hard drive.

 [1]: http://www.jwz.org/doc/backups.html